alacritty/alacritty/CONTRIBUTING.md

 Changes compared to the latest Alacritty release which have a direct effect on the user (opposed to things like code refactorings or documentation/tests) additionally need to be documented in the `CHANGELOG.md`.
+When notable change is made to `alacritty_terminal` it should be documnted in its `CHANGELOG.md` as well.
 The existing entries should be used as a style guideline.
 The change log should be used to document changes from a user-perspective, instead of explaining the technical background (like commit messages).
 More information about Alacritty's change log format can be found [here](https://keepachangelog.com).

 ### Style